 We can also talk about words made up of more than one morpheme like “freedom” by determining which of its morphemes is the basic root of the meaning, and which is an attachment whose role is to modify the basic meaning in one way or another.
-We call the basic root the “stem,” and those morphemes which are attachments to the stem that modify, alter or adjust the stem’s basic meaning we call “affixes.”
+We call the basic element the "root" or “stem,” and those morphemes which are attachments to the stem that modify, alter or adjust the stem’s basic meaning we call “affixes.”
 English has three kinds of affix: the prefix, suffix, and infix.
 The first two occur very, very frequently, and most students learn about them in grade school.
 The third, the infix, is rare in English, though very common in certain other languages.
-(There are a few English infixes that are not slangily vulgar, but most are in fact vulgar, like “absofuckinglutely” or "fanfuckingtastic."
+(There may be a few English infixes that are not slangily vulgar [though I can't think of one!], but the only example I can think of is in fact the vulgar "-fucking-"--as in “absofuckinglutely” or "fanfuckingtastic."
 This may be why students are not taught about infixes in grade school.)

 Affixes are either inflectional or derivational:

 Inflectional affixes are additions we make to a stem that adjust for person, number, tense, or comparative relationships.
 Some languages have a great number of these (Russian, Latin, Spanish), while others have none at all (Chinese, Vietnamese).
 We have just 8 in English: those which attach to verbs (<-s>, <–ing>, <-ed>, <–en>), those which attach to nouns ( <-’s>, <-s>), and those that attach to adjectives (<-er>, <-est>).
-(English used to have a larger number of inflectional morphemes, but most of ours have disappeared over the past 800 years.
-In fact, there is one more that is still used by some, but has gradually disappeared.
+English used to have a much larger number of inflectional morphemes, but most of them have disappeared over the past 800 years.
+(In fact, there is one more that is still used by some people, but has gradually disappeared from most English, whether written or spoken.
 It has been said that at this point in the history of English this inflectional affix is never learned naturally but only through schooling.
 Very few speakers know how to use it, or even try.
 Can you guess what it is?)

 Derivational affixes change either the meaning or the function of the word to which they attach.
 There are lots of derivational affixes.
-One of the most common is the <-er> suffix attached to verbs that means “one who does the action of,” as in helper (the one who does the helping); other common derivational affixes include the <able>, a suffix that means “capable of being” (e.g., helpable means “capable of being helped”), the <-ly> suffix that turns an adjective into an adverb (e.g., “quick” to “quickly”), the <un-> prefix that negates the meaning of whatever it attaches to (e.g., undo, unable, uncool, unendingly) and the <re-> prefix that means “do over” (e.g., replant, replace, remember).
-Most affixes are bound morphemes, but there are still quite a few, like <able> or <full>, that are free.
+One of the most common is the <-er> suffix attached to verbs that means “one who does the action of,” as in helper (one who helps); other common derivational affixes include the <able>, a suffix that means “capable of being” (e.g., helpable means “capable of being helped”), the <-ly> suffix that turns an adjective into an adverb (e.g., “quick” to “quickly”), the <un-> prefix that negates the meaning of whatever it attaches to (e.g., undo, unable, uncool, unendingly) and the <re-> prefix that means “do over” (e.g., replant, replace, remember).
+Most affixes are bound morphemes, but there are still a few, like <able> or <full>, that are free.

 Open and Closed morphemes:

-The whole set of English words can be divided into two classes.
+The whole set of English morphemes can be divided into two classes.
 One, the class of closed morphemes, is made up of all the words that a language can't function without.
 These words are the prepositions, conjunctions, articles, pronouns, and the inflectional affixes of English.
 The number of such words in English changes very rarely.
 They are used very, very frequently--they are in some sense the bones of the language.
-Other words change, they can be modified by adding prefixes and affixes, and we can make up new ones whenever and wherever we want to.
-This class of morphemes is closed because it almost never add new members and it only rarely loses the ones it already has.
+We call this class of morphemes "closed" because it almost never adds new members and it very rarely loses any of those that it already has.
 In theory we could add a new preposition or conjuction to English, but in fact we don't.
 We can't usually even think of candidates for such new words.
 What new conjunction, say, would we ever need?
-Currently, of course, we have "and," "or," "but," and a goodly number of others--but we probably don't even have a way to propose any new members to this class.
+Currently, of course, we have "and," "or," "but," and a goodly number of others--but we probably don't even have a way to think of any new members to this class.

-The rest of the language's morphemes belong to the open class of morphemes--a class that can, and fairly often does, add new members and drop others (when we just stop using them).
+The rest of the language's morphemes belong to the class of open morphemes--a class that can, and fairly often does, either add new members or drop others (when we just stop using them).
 In this class are verbs, nouns, adjectives and adverbs.
-We say of them that they belong to the open class because its membership can change when we add new ones (two new members of the class of open morphemes in English are "email" and "blog"), or drop old ones.
+We say of them that they belong to the open class because its membership can change when we add new ones (two new members of the class of open morphemes in English are "email" and "blog," for example), or when we drop old ones ("eft"--it meant "lizard").